Skip to main content

 Artificial Intelligence (AI) is at the forefront of the Fourth Industrial Revolution

-This online course has been designed to support individuals who are ready to lead in this fast-moving field and create new opportunities for themselves and their organisations.
+The online MSc in Artificial Intelligence course has been designed to support individuals who are ready to lead in this fast-moving field and create new opportunities for themselves and their organisations.

 The University of Hull and its digital courses provider, Hull Online Limited, delivered in partnership with Cambridge Education Group Digital (CEGD), will only use your personal data to contact you in relation to our courses.
 For further information, please see the privacy policy.